allan-tulane/recitation-01-marisalong/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **TODO: your answer goes here**
-The theoretical running times for linear search and the emperical results do appear to match each other becuase each time that n increases by a multiple of 10, the runtime for linear search also increases by approximately a multiple of 10.
-This means that aligns with a runtime of O(n) for n values.
+The theoretical running times for linear search and the emperical results do appear to match each other becuase each time that n increases by a factor of 10, the runtime for linear search also increases by approximately a factor of 10.
+This means that it aligns with a runtime of O(n) for n elements.
 The theoretical running times for binary search and the emperical results also appear to align.
-The
+Each time that n increases by a factor of 10, the binary search time increases by a factor of approximately log_2 10.
+This means that it alighs witha runtime of O(log_2 n) for n elements.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**